 Participating on a worship team is perfect for students hoping to sharpen their worship leading skills while helping the gathered community to worship God.

-Teams lead worship at both weekly chapel (Wednesdays at noon) and at Worship 857 (Wednesday evenings).
+Teams lead worship at both weekly chapel (Wednesdays at 11:00 am) and at Worship 857 (Wednesdays at 8:57 pm).
 Worship teams can expect to lead worship two to three times a month.

-Each team has a leader who helps to plan worship, schedules, leads rehearsals, and mentor team members.
-The student worship assistant and the campus minister are also available to help the team in anyway possible and will sometimes observe rehearsals to offer feedback and assistance.
+Each team has a leader who helps to plan worship, schedules, leads rehearsals, and mentors team members.
+The student Worship Assistants and the Campus Minister are also available to help the team in anyway possible and will sometimes observe rehearsals to offer feedback and assistance.

 How to join a worship team